monome/docs/norns/engine-study-1.md

 ## part 2: building an engine for norns {#part-2}

+Rather than attempt to poetically guide you through discovery, it seems helpful to present the norns engine boilerplate first.

 ### boilerplate

-Rather than attempt to poetically guide you through discovery, it seems helpful to present the boilerplate first:

 ```
 Engine_MySynthName : CroneEngine {

-	// add your variables here
+	// ** add your variables here **

 	// establish input + output busses/groups,
-	//   no need to modify this:
+	//   do not modify this:
 	*new { arg context, doneCallback;
 		^super.new(context, doneCallback);
 	}